 - 4 teaspoons cream of tartar

 - 2 cups lukewarm water

 - 2 Tablespoons vegetable oil (coconut oil works too)

 Homemade playdough will be much like commercially available Play-Doh – non-toxic but also not intended for consumption.

 If you want a play dough that your baby can safely eat without worrying about sodium intake or other tummy woes, look for edible play-dough.
-This one from Mama.Papa.Bubba is perfect for a baby who will be sure to put playdough in her mouth the second you look away.
+Play dough recipes like this one from Mama.Papa.Bubba is perfect for a baby who will be sure to put playdough in her mouth the second you look away.

 Other safety concerns

 The advantage of store-bought play doughs is that they are rigorously tested by government and consumer groups.

 Some online recipes suggest adding fragrances or colors that are not safe for consumption.